takeshi-1000/y2p/README.md

 # y2p

-This is Cli application with yaml file.
+This is Cli application which use yaml file.
 It provides screen trantision diagram.